jessepav/lacygoill-wiki-backup/process/process.md

     (gdb) call waitpid(PID, 0, 0)
     (gdb) quit

-PID is the pid of the zombie, and PPID is the pid of its parent.
+PID is the PID of the zombie, and PPID is the PID of its parent.

 <https://serverfault.com/a/101525>